Holusion/holusion.com/_content_dev/en/toolbox/manual-prism/index.md

 Content management is similar to all our products.
 Details can be found [here](/en/packaging)

-## Servicing the prism
+## Maintenance of the prism

 - Always turn off the product before doing any cleanup
-- The glass parts are best cleaned with any glass cleaner product
+- The glass parts are best cleaned with any glass cleaner spray
-- one can use standard cleaning products on plastic and metal parts.
+- One can use standard cleaning products on plastic and metal parts.
 - always take care not to damage any electronic components when cleaning the product.

 ## Nomenclature